 When we got back to the hotel, we hung out at the pool until it was time to go to Coco Bistro.
 This was a popular spot that I found on Tripadvisor.
 We had drinks and delicious food, followed by hanging out at the Sand Bar.

 Saturday was our last full day there.
 The highlight of our day was going to Da Conch Shack, seeing the sunset at Sapodilla Bay Beach and having dinner at The Somewhere Cafe and Lounge.

 Bag Check-In: $25 (unfortunately, we had to check in our carry-ons on the way back)

-Even during the off-season, Turks and Caicos can be pretty pricey.
+Even during the off-season, Turks and Caicos can be somewhat pricey.
 We cut costs by sharing meals, bringing our own water to restaurants, and packing snacks for during the day.
-Gas is more than $5 per gallon and groceries are double the price compared to the Bay Area.
-A gentleman on our flight let us know that a gallon of milk is around $8.
+Gas is around $5 per gallon and groceries are almost double the price compared to the Bay Area.

-I’m not saying to not come here because if you like tropical vacations, this place is beautiful.
-Lots of people spend their honeymoon and anniversary there.
-But I hope with being transparent about my expenses, you get an idea of how much things may cost.
+If you enjoy tropical vacations, this place is a must.
+It has gorgeous beaches and the clearest blue waters I’d ever seen.
+Many people spend their honeymoon and anniversaries in Turks and Caicos.
+I hope with being transparent about my expenses, you get an idea of how much things may cost.